-As a public company, we will incur significant legal, accounting, and other expenses that we did not incur as a private company, which we expect to further increase after we are no longer an "emerging growth company."
+As a public company, we will incur significant legal, accounting, and other expenses that we did not incur as a private company, which we expect to further increase after we are no longer an "emerging growth company," which, based on the market value of our Class A common stock held by non-affiliates as of the last business day of our second fiscal quarter ended June 30, 2022, will be December 31, 2022.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, Nasdaq rules, and other applicable securities rules and regulations impose various requirements on public companies.
 Our management and other personnel will need to devote a substantial amount of time to compliance with these requirements.
 Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
 We cannot predict or estimate the amount of additional costs we will incur as a public company or the specific timing of such costs.